Valsartan

 Valsartan, sold under the brand name Diovan among others, is a medication used to treat high blood pressure, heart failure, and diabetic kidney disease.
-It belongs to a class of medications referred to as angiotensin II receptor blockers (ARBs).
+It is an angiotensin II receptor blocker (ARB).
 It is a reasonable initial treatment for high blood pressure.
 It is taken by mouth.
-Versions are available as the combination valsartan/hydrochlorothiazide, valsartan/amlodipine, valsartan/amlodipine/hydrochlorothiazide, or valsartan/sacubitril.

 Common side effects include feeling tired, dizziness, high blood potassium, diarrhea, and joint pain.
 Other serious side effects may include kidney problems, low blood pressure, and angioedema.
 Use in pregnancy may harm the baby and use when breastfeeding is not recommended.
 It is an angiotensin II receptor antagonist and works by blocking the effects of angiotensin II.